yesequin/Google_Data_Analytics_Course/README.md

     ### How to convert and format your data in Spreadsheet

     - On the toolbar at the top of the sheet, you'll find a menu that can help you convert these numbers into specific data types.
 It gives you a lot of choices just from the drop-down menu, such as number, currency, date, percentage....
 And if you click to open the full menu, there's even more options, including one for a custom number format.
     - You can go even further and convert the unit of measurement you're using: use the CONVERT function to change the unit of measurement.
-We'll input the CONVERT function in a new column: CONVERT(A,B,C) where:
+We'll input the CONVERT function in a new column: CONVERT(A,”B”,”C”) where:
         - A: Cell we want to convert
         - B: original measurement
         - C: New measurement

         When adding data to tables using a formula, go back and paste the data in as values afterwards.
 That way they're locked in.
 There's an option for "Paste special."
 And there's an option to "Paste values only.”

-        - For details on the correct syntax, check [HERE](https://support.google.com/docs/answer/6055540?hl=en)
+        - For details on the correct syntax, check [HERE]([https://support.google.com/docs/answer/6055540?hl=en](https://support.google.com/docs/answer/6055540?hl=en))

     ### Data validation

-    Data validation allows you to controll what can and can’t be entered in you worksheet.
+    Data validation allows you to control what can and can’t be entered in you worksheet.
 Usually, data validation is used to add drop-down lists to cells with predetermined options for users to choose from.
 Since you control what's being entered into the worksheet, it cuts down on how much data cleaning you have to do later on.

     With data validation, you can:

     - Add dropdown lists with predetermined options:
         1. select the column
         2. click on Data > Data validation > + Add rule
-        3.
-        4. Click +Add rule to callup a  new Criteria window that will allow you to define the validation values
+        3. Click +Add rule to callup a  new Criteria window that will allow you to define the validation values
-        5. Choose Dropdown menu as criteria
+        4. Choose Dropdown menu as criteria
     - Create custom checkboxes:
         1. select the cell
         2. click on Data > Data validation > + Add rule